quantumcoinproject/api-doc/docs/reference/intro.md

 # Introduction

 Welcome to the QuantumCoin JSON-RPC documentation.
 This site provides comprehensive information about the JSON-RPC APIs provided by QuantumCoin execution clients.

+> This documentation is work in progress.
+There are subtle changes from Ethereum JSON RPC APIs.

 ## What are Execution APIs?